 On January 30, 2020, the World Health Organization (WHO) declared the outbreak of COVID-19 a Public Health Emergency of International Concern (PHEIC) [1].
 In the following weeks, the virus quickly spread worldwide, forcing the governments of affected countries to implement lockdown measures to decrease transmission rates and prevent the overload of hospital emergency rooms.
-[2, 3] [4, 5]Consequently, much of the working population suddenly faced drastic changes to everyday life.
+Switzerland entered full lockdown on March 16th, Germany followed six days later on March 22nd.
+Restrictive measures in both countries were comparable and included border controls, closing of schools, markets, restaurants, nonessential shops, bars, entertainment and leisure facilities, as well as ban on all public and private events and gatherings [2, 3].
+Such strict measures were in place until the end of April when both governments started to gradually ease the measures [4, 5].
+Consequently, much of the working population suddenly faced drastic changes to everyday life.
 People who commuted to work and had rich social lives outside their homes found themselves in a mandatory work from home (WFH) situation, many employees were furloughed or laid off as various businesses and industries had to shut down, and health workers in emergency rooms as well as supermarket staff and other essential employees were faced with a dramatic increase in workload and job strain [6, 7].

 Regarding the public health impact of the COVID-19 crisis, several studies suggest that working conditions have deteriorated and that employees are more likely to experience mental health problems, such as stress, depression, and anxiety [8–11].
 In particular, women, young adults, people with chronic diseases, and those who have lost their jobs as a result of the crisis seem to be the most affected [11–14].
 One of the common stressors that research has highlighted is the fear of losing one’s job and, consequently, one’s income [7].
 Moreover, social isolation, conflicting messages from authorities, and an ongoing state of uncertainty have been described as some of the main factors contributing to emotional distress and negatively affecting mental health and well-being [8, 14–18].

 In the European context, Eurofound [12] released a report on research in April 2020 involving 85,000 participants across 27 EU member countries.
 The data indicate that the EU population experienced high levels of loneliness, low levels of optimism, insecurity regarding their jobs and financial future, as well as a decrease in well-being.
 Germany scored slightly below the EU27 average in well-being, and there is further evidence that it decreased significantly in the early stages of the COVID-19 pandemic, between March 2020 and May 2020 [19].
 The Eurofound report does not discuss Switzerland; however, other studies suggest that there has been an increase in emotional distress in Swiss young adults [20] and that undergraduate students have experienced higher levels of stress, depression, anxiety, and loneliness compared to the time before the COVID-19 outbreak [14].
-[21]Furthermore, another study projects that the average Swiss person would suffer a loss of 0.205 years of life due to the psychosocial consequences of COVID-19 confinement measures.
+A Swiss social monitor study reports that over 40% of Swiss adults perceive a worsened quality of life compared to before the pandemic, 10% experience feelings of loneliness, 10% report fear of losing their job, and about 1% lost their job as a result of the pandemic.
+The report also indicates an increase in WFH by 29% compared to before the pandemic [21].